100481185/CSCI3060-SOFE3980-Project/README.md

 There are two options main methods to obtain the source code.

 ######&nbsp;&nbsp;&nbsp;&nbsp;__Disclosure__
-    >   Either method is valid and will work.Developers and for those who want to maintain the most current version the recommended  option is the second
+    > Either method is valid and will work.Developers and for those who want to maintain the most current version the recommended  option is the second.
-    >
+    > K
 * Option1: Download the zip:

 &nbsp;&nbsp;&nbsp;&nbsp;__[ [xStream.zip][id2] ]__